Reinforcement Learning Algorithms#

 noise_dt

-Determines how quickly the noise weakens over time.
+Determines how quickly the noise weakens over time / used for noise scheduling.

 noise_scale